 Created over 30 years ago by Stephen Rollnick and William R. Miller, this type of therapy has proven useful to help those with low motivation for change ramp up their desire for transformation.
 Motivational interviewing can be used to treat various mental health disorders and has been found to be quite helpful in treating addiction.

 It’s helpful to know where clients are in terms of stages of change.
-If they are not motivated to stop addictive behavior, their chances of stopping are slim.
-They need some motivation to change behavior, and MI can help.
+If they are not motivated to stop addictive behaviour, their chances of stopping are slim.
+They need some motivation to change behaviour, and MI can help.

 When you can offer authentic support and provide a safe space for mental and emotional exploration, clients typically feel less pressure to change.
 The decreased pressure helps them be more open to making the decision to change for the better and doing what’s necessary to make it happen.

-MI is centered on four key processes that help clients clarify their goals and get motivated for working toward achieving them.
+MI is centred on four key processes that help clients clarify their goals and get motivated for working toward achieving them.

 The best change occurs when a client feels safe and secure in the therapeutic relationship.
 By offering empathy, compassion, and trust, a therapist using MI is likely to cultivate a trusting relationship with the client.
 Such a firm foundation can have a huge impact on therapy.